Over 10 million children in the United States have experienced parental incarceration in their lifetime

 States: Arizona, California, Connecticut, Georgia, Hawaii, Louisiana, Maryland, Michigan, New York, North Carolina, Pennsylvania, Texas, Virginia, Washington DC

-Advocacy Campaigns
+Educational Campaigns

 Public awareness is fundamental in achieving our goals for greater awareness about the issue of children and young adults with incarcerated parents.

 For so long, our constituency has felt the impacts of parental incarceration alone.
-Too afraid to share their experiences due to trauma, stigma and shame, WE GOT US NOW provided a safe and inclusive platform for children and young adults with justice-impacted parents to share their stories, advocate for policy reform, and inform the greater community about the collateral consequences of mass incarceration on children and young adults with justice-impacted parents through our advocacy campaigns.
-Our ability to provide deep insight and education through our public awareness advocacy campaigns has made significant impacts in shifting narratives, policy change and building a nationwide community of constituents, allies, supporters and strategic partners.
+Too afraid to share their experiences due to trauma, stigma and shame, WE GOT US NOW provided a safe and inclusive platform for children and young adults with justice-impacted parents to share their stories, advocate for policy reform, and educate the greater community about the collateral consequences of mass incarceration on children and young adults with justice-impacted parents through our educational campaigns.
+Our ability to provide deep insight and education through our public awareness campaigns has made significant impacts in shifting narratives, policy change and building a nationwide community of constituents, allies, supporters and strategic partners.

 Policy Wins